 - Enable the soft-delete feature on the key vault, to protect from data loss if an accidental key (or Key Vault) deletion happens.
 Soft-deleted resources are retained for 90 days, unless the user recovers or purges them in the meantime.
 The recover and purge actions have their own permissions associated in a Key Vault access policy.
 The soft-delete feature is off by default, but you can enable it through PowerShell or the Azure CLI (note that you can't enable it through the Azure portal).

 - Grant the Azure Database for PostgreSQL Single server access to the key vault with the get, wrapKey, and unwrapKey permissions by using its unique managed identity.
-In the Azure portal, the unique identity is automatically created when data encryption is enabled on the PostgreSQL Single server.
+In the Azure portal, the unique 'Service' identity is automatically created when data encryption is enabled on the PostgreSQL Single server.
 See Data encryption for Azure Database for PostgreSQL Single server by using the Azure portal for detailed, step-by-step instructions when you're using the Azure portal.

 The following are requirements for configuring the customer-managed key: